alaouy/YouTube/README.md

 /config/youtube.php
 ```

-OR in the .env file
+Or in the .env file
 ```
 YOUTUBE_API_KEY = KEY
 ```